8 Extending the Linear Model

 Figure 8.8: A Curvilinear Relationship

-That curved line in Figure 8.8 is called a spline.
+There are many ways to go about this, and common approaches include using polynomial regression, using feature transformations, or using a nonlinear regression model.
+The curved line in Figure 8.8 is the result of what’s called a spline.
 It is created by a feature and expanding it to multiple columns, each of which is a function of the original feature.
-We then fit a model to that data as usual.
+We then fit a linear model to that data as usual.
 What this ultimately means is that we can use a linear model to fit a curve through the data.
-While this might not give us the same tidy explanation that a typical line would offer, we will certainly get better predictions if it’s appropriate, and a better understanding of the reality and complexity of the true relationship.
-But often it’s useful for exploratory purposes, and visualization tools like ggplot, plotly8 and others make it easy.
+While this might not give us the same tidy explanation that a typical linear approach would offer, we will certainly get better predictions if it’s appropriate, and a better understanding of the reality and complexity of the true relationship.
+It’s also useful for exploratory purposes, and visualization tools can make it easy.
 Here is some demonstration code (result not shown).

 x = rnorm(1000)